- Who we are

 - Quality & Environmental Policy

 Modern slavery is a heinous crime and Novatech operates a zero tolerance commitment to slavery and human trafficking.
-Under the Modern Slavery Act 2015 (the Act), Novatech is dedicated to ensuring that human trafficking, slavery, forced or compulsory labour and/or servitude does not take place at any point in our business or in our supply chains.
+Under the Modern Slavery Act 2015 (the Act), we are dedicated to ensuring that human trafficking, slavery, forced or compulsory labour and/or servitude does not take place at any point in our business or in our supply chains.

 Our structure and supply chains

 Operating in the IT sector, we source IT hardware and peripherals internationally, from global manufacturers.
 We custom-build, design, install and manages IT infrastructures to UK B2B and B2C markets.
 In doing so, we work with over 350 suppliers who are largely based in the UK (over 95%), with the remainder of its supply chain from Europe, USA and the Far East.
-Novatech considers therefore, that there is a relatively low risk of modern slavery and/or human trafficking occurring within our supply chain, however we strive to ensure that we have the right procedures and practises in place to be able to operate ethically.
+We therefore consider that there is a relatively low risk of modern slavery and/or human trafficking occurring within our supply chain, however we strive to ensure that we have the right procedures and practises in place to be able to operate ethically.

 We undertake stringent due diligence processes to ensure we only use suppliers who share our commitment to ethical practices.
-By working to secure a transparent supply chain through operating due diligence, Novatech seeks to prevent modern slavery from occurring in the course of our operations by:
+By working to secure a transparent supply chain through operating due diligence, we seek to prevent modern slavery from occurring in the course of our operations by:

-Novatech has clear Supplier Application processes in place for supplier approval.
+• Having a clear Supplier Application processes in place for supplier approval.

-·Obtain Modern Slavery statements from suppliers, where available.
+• Obtaining Modern Slavery statements from suppliers, where available.

-Vet suppliers so far as is possible of their own compliance with the requirements of the legislation.
+• Vet suppliers so far as is possible of their own compliance with the requirements of the legislation.